benjholla/PACSeminar2018/CompetitionAfternoonReportOutline.md

 - Was the attack succesful?
 How do you know?
 What time were successful in performing the attack?
 - Did the target provide any mitigations for the attack?
 How do you know?

+## Attacks Detected
+- What attacks were attempted/performed against you?
+- Was the attack successful?
+- Show evidence of the attemptted/succesful attack (screesnhots, example code, etc.)
+- How would you mititigate this attack?
+- If possible fix the code and include the fix in your report.

 ## Report Submission
 Submit report by 1:15PM on Friday at: [https://goo.gl/forms/zK3gcWgdGmYkiadK2](https://goo.gl/forms/zK3gcWgdGmYkiadK2).
 Please just report one report per team.